emaishoaib/quire/README.md

 ## Requirements

 macOS 27 and Xcode 26.
-No third-party dependencies: PDFKit and Vision ship with macOS.
+No third-party dependencies: PDFKit, Vision and Foundation Models ship with macOS.
+Renaming also needs a Mac with Apple Intelligence turned on.

 ## Building